osprey-dcs/data-platform/doc/admin/project/dp-web-app-project.md

 * ability to analyze time-series data using standard data science techniques such as averages, fitting, and correlations
 * post-ingestion archive annotations: add user notes and comments, provide data assocations within archive

-# relevant data platform todos
+# relevant data platform todos (currently under development)

-* API and handling for table-level queries
+* non-streaming query API and handling for query that returns tablular data
+* API for exploring data sources (columns)
-* handling for non-streaming query APIs
+* API for creating annotations
+* metadata query API for exploring attributes, event metadata, and annotations
 * add attributes, event metadata, and annotations to query API
-* query handling for column name patterns
+* API for exporting data to common file types?

 # requirements clarification and prioritization